mmistakes/minimal-mistakes/_posts/2019-01-10-cross-micro-services-authentication-Azure-B2C.md

----
+﻿---
-title: Cross (micro)services authentication with Azure B2C
+title: Cross (micro) services authentication with Azure B2C
 tags: [AzureAD, AzureB2C, microservices, OAUTH2, OpenIDConnect, dotnetcore, xamarin]
 ---

 Microservices is an architectural style that structures an application as a collection of loosely coupled services, which implement business capabilities.
 The microservice architecture enables the continuous delivery/deployment of large, complex applications.
 It also enables an organization to evolve its technology stack.

-In contexts like this, it is easy to have web solutions composed by dozen of microservices, that exposes indipendent APIs.
+In contexts like this, it is easy to have web solutions composed by dozens of microservices, that exposes independent APIs.

 These APIs can provide anonymous access to their services, but in the real world often they must be authenticated.
-This means that once a user authenticates to an identity provider, an easy way to have a "single sign on" to dozens of microservices is needed.
+This means that once a user authenticates to an identity provider, an easy way to have a "single sign-on" to dozens of microservices is needed.

-To add more complexity, a generic API implemented as microservice, could require information from another microservice or another API (API to API authenticated call).
+To add more complexity, a generic API implemented as microservice could require information from another microservice or another API (API to API authenticated call).

 **At the times of the Active Directory integrated authentication, the solution was quite easy**: the developer turned ON the flag "authenticated user only" on IIS and all, magically, was secured but with the *classical* limitation of these old times: all machines must trust a common Active Directory (yes, the scenario can become more *inclusive* with trusted domains and forests but this is not the scope of this post).

-In nowadays we are lucky, OpenID Connect and OAUTH2 have changed (or have opened…) the world of authentication and authorization.
+Nowadays, we are lucky, OpenID Connect and OAUTH2 have changed (or have opened…) the world of authentication and authorization.

-<a href="https://azure.microsoft.com/en-us/services/active-directory-b2c/" target="_blank">Azure Active Directory B2C</a>, Microsoft's cloud-based identity and access management solution for consumer-facing web and mobile applications now can come in the game.
+<a href="https://azure.microsoft.com/en-us/services/active-directory-b2c/" target="_blank">Azure Active Directory B2C</a>, Microsoft's cloud-based identity and access management solution for consumer-facing web and mobile applications can now come in the game.
 It is an highly-available global service that scales to hundreds of millions of consumer identities.
-Built on an enterprise-grade secure platform, Azure Active Directory B2C keeps your business and your consumers protected and supports open standards such as OpenID Connect OAUTH2.
+Built on an enterprise-grade secure platform, Azure Active Directory B2C keeps your business and your consumers protected and support open standards such as OpenID Connect OAUTH2.

-If you need to architect a **microservices based solution** that uses the <a href="https://docs.microsoft.com/en-us/office365/enterprise/hybrid-modern-auth-overview#BKMK_WhatisModAuth" target="_blank">modern authentication</a> to provide its services to millions of authenticated users stored on Azure B2C, here you can find a step by step configuration walktrough based on .NET Core, Angular and Xamarin.
+If you need to architect a **microservices based solution** that uses the <a href="https://docs.microsoft.com/en-us/office365/enterprise/hybrid-modern-auth-overview#BKMK_WhatisModAuth" target="_blank">modern authentication</a> to provide its services to millions of authenticated users stored on Azure B2C, here you can find a step by step configuration walkthrough based on .NET Core, Angular and Xamarin.

 Whatever the purpose of your service is, you'll have:

 * dozen of autheed APIs ( => user authentication)
 * different clients and technologies ( => Mobile, Single Page App)
-* single sign on cross APIs
+* single sign-on cross APIs
 * APIs that internally needs to call other APIs ( => preserving the user context)

 this means that you'll need to manage how to:

 * authenticate users
 * call one or more APIs in the user context from mobile
-* call one or more APIs in the user context from web app
+* call one or more APIs in the user context from the web app
 * nested API calls

 as shown in the following schema